bsun0802/Zero-DCE/README.md

 #### This algorithm has potential for video enhancement.
-Here is a demo of ZeroDCE itself, without any video stability add-ons.
+Here is a demo for applying vanilla ZeroDCE on a video clip without any improvements.